Hagrid29/DuplicateDump/README.md

 ## Testing

-By loading DuplicateDump in memory, it was able to dump LSASS memory without detection o
+By loading DuplicateDump in memory, it was able to dump LSASS memory without detection on

 - Cortex XDR
 - Kaspersky Enterprise